 \subsection{Multi Domain Learning}

-Multi-domain learning (MDL) is a relatively unexplored topic in the CoPath.
-In MDL, examples are accompanied by both a class label and a domain indicator.
-In CoPath, domains represent different datasets which may originate from different organs.
-Our target is to train a unified architecture that can solve many tasks for data coming from different domains.
-An example is a single model that is trained using data from multiple organs such as breast, prostate, liver, lung, etc., and is able to solve many tasks such as breast lesion classification, prostate tumor grading, etc. During inference, the model receives an input image and the corresponding domain indicator and is able to solve the corresponding task for the given domain.
-There are two major reasons that make MDL attractive for CoPath.
-The first motivation is that the information coming from the training signals of related domains (e.g. Prostate tissue, Lung tissue, etc.) can help us do better on the target domain (Breast tissue).
-Essentially, by sharing representations between related domains, we can enable our model to generalize better on our original domain.
+Despite being particularly well-suited for CPath, multi-domain learning (MDL) is still a relatively unexplored topic.
+MDL aims to train a unified architecture that can solve many tasks (e.g. lesion classification, tumour grading) for data coming from different domains (e.g. breast, prostate, liver).
+During inference, the model receives an input image and the corresponding domain indicator and is able to solve the corresponding task for the given domain.
+There are two reasons that make MDL attractive for CPath.
+The first is that the additional information from a source domain (coming from a related organ such as the stomach) can be informative for improving performance in the target domain (e.g. colon).
+By sharing representations between related domains, the model is enabled to generalize to other domains.
 The second motivation is to alleviate the data sparsity problem where one domain has a limited number of labeled data.
 Through MDL, the domain with limited data can benefit from the features that are jointly learned with other related tasks/domains \cite{zamir2018taskonomy, zhang2021survey}.
-These motivations make MDL particularly well-suited for CoPath.